For decades we’ve relied on our laptop’s trusty Serial Port or PCMCIA Slot to communicate with legacy A-B devices.

-But when our old laptop dies, or a new one arrives, it very likely has neither a serial port or PCMCIA slot.
+But when our old laptop dies, or a new one arrives, it's very unlikely to have either a Serial Port or PCMCIA slot.

-So whether you need to communicate via RS-232, DH-485, DF1, DH+, DeviceNet, ControlNet, or to a legacy A-B PLC, VFD, or HMI, you should find a USB cable that can do just that below:
+So whether you need to communicate via RS-232, DH-485, DF1, DH+, DeviceNet, ControlNet, or to a legacy A-B PLC, VFD, or HMI, you should find a USB cable that can do just that in today's article:

 USB to Serial: 9300-USBS

 Rockwell makes the 9300-USBS, which is currently at rev 3 (aka series C) and is fully tested with all A-B products and serial cables.

 It’s also one of the few USB serial cables on the market which also supports RSLinx Classic’s “auto configure” option for finding the baud rate of the serial device connected.

 However, with a list price of $144, that may be a feature you’re willing to give up.